Resources

 - Trinidad and Tobago

-Think Hazard – Antigua-and-Barbuda – Estimating the risk levels and to know the recommendations on my island
+Think Hazard – Antigua-and-Barbuda – Estimate the risk levels and know the recommendations on my island

-NODS Antigua and Barbuda – National Bureau of services in the event of a disaster
+NODS Antigua and Barbuda – National Office of Disaster Services

-Antigua and Barbuda – Historical Natural Disasters – Portal – historical Data on the disasters that have affected Antigua-and-Barbuda : types of risk and frequency ; loss of human, economic, and material
+Antigua and Barbuda – Historical Natural Disasters – Portal – Historical data on the disasters that have affected Antigua and Barbuda: types of risks and frequency; human, economic, and material losses

 Bahamas Weather Services – Government of the Bahamas.

-Think Hazard – Barbadian – Estimating the risk levels and to know the recommendations on my island
+Think Hazard – Barbadian – Estimate the risk levels and know the recommendations on my island

-BarbadosBRB – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; loss of human, economic, and material
+BarbadosBRB – Historical Natural Disasters – Portal - Historical data on disasters: types of risks and frequency; human, economic, and material losses

-Think Hazard – Dominique –Estimating the risk levels and to know the recommendations on my island
+Think Hazard – Dominique –Estimate the risk levels and know the recommendations on my island

 Dominica Meteo Services – Weather Dominique

-Dominica – Historical Natural Disasters – Portal – historical Data on the disasters that have affected Dominique : types of risk and frequency ; loss of human, economic, and material
+Dominica – Historical Natural Disasters – Portal – Historical data on the disasters that have affected Dominica: types of risks and frequency; human, economic, and material losses

-Think Hazard – Granada – Estimating the risk levels and to know the recommendations on my island
+Think Hazard – Granada – Estimate the risk levels and know the recommendations on my island

-National Disaster Management Agency (NaDMA) – National Bureau of services in the event of a disaster
+National Disaster Management Agency (NaDMA) – National Office of Disaster Services

-GrenadaGRD – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; loss of human, economic, and material
+GrenadaGRD – Historical Natural Disasters – Portal - Historical data on disasters: types of risks and frequency; human, economic, and material losses

-Think Hazard – Guadeloupe – Estimating the risk levels and recommendations on my island
+Think Hazard – Guadeloupe – Estimate the risk levels and know the recommendations on my island

-The risk of tsunami in the Caribbean – FEAT.
-Prepare for an evacuation in the event of a tsunami alert in the west Indies : the risks, evacuation plans and instructions.
+The risk of tsunami in the Caribbean – EXPLOIT.
+Prepare for an evacuation in case of a tsunami alert in the Antilles: risks, evacuation plans, and instructions.
 (French)

 Guadeloupe Meteo Services – Ggovernment French.
 (French)

-The west Indies – France earthquake – This page lists the latest earthquakes that occurred in the French west Indies or in the vicinity.
+The west Indies – France earthquake – This page lists the latest earthquakes that have occurred in the French Antilles or nearby.
 (French)

-Guadeloupe – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; human losses, economic, and material.
+Guadeloupe – Historical Natural Disasters – Historical data on disasters: types of risks and frequency; human, economic, and material losses.
 (English)

-ATLAS of hurricanes in the French west Indies – Website listing the archives weather hurricanes since 1950.
+ATLAS of hurricanes in the French west Indies – Site listing weather archives of hurricanes since 1950.
 (French)

-Think Hazard – Haiti – Estimate the risk levels and to know the recommendations on my island
+Think Hazard – Haiti Estimate the risk levels and know the recommendations on my island

-Jamaica – Historical Natural Disasters – Portal – historical Data on disasters : types of risk and frequency ; human losses, economic, and material.
+Jamaica – Historical Natural Disasters – Historical data on disasters: types of risks and frequency; human, economic, and material losses.
 (English)

-Earthquake UWI Mona Jamaica – University Of The West Indies Campus At Mona.
-Unit that manages the monitoring of earthquakes in Jamaica – interactive map of the earthquake.
+Earthquake UWI Mona Jamaica – University of the West Indies Mona Campus.
+Unit that manages earthquake monitoring in Jamaica – interactive earthquake map.
 (English)

-Think Hazard – Martinique – Estimating the risk levels and to know the recommendations on my island
+Think Hazard – Martinique – Estimate the risk levels and know the recommendations on my island

-The risk of tsunami in the Caribbean – Prepare for an evacuation in the event of a tsunami alert in the west Indies : the risks, evacuation plans and instructions
+The risk of tsunami in the Caribbean – Prepare for an evacuation in case of a tsunami alert in the Antilles: the risks, evacuation plans, and instructions

 Martinique Meteo Services – Ggovernment French.
 (French)